Crypto-Cat/CTF/ctf_events/2023/cyber_apocalypse_23/crypto/perfect_syncronization/perfect_syncronization.md

 ---
-Name: Perfect Syncronization
+name: Perfect Syncronization (2023)
+event: HackTheBox Cyber Apocalypse - Intergalactic Chase CTF 2023
-Category: Crypto
+category: Crypto
-Difficulty: Very Easy
+description: Writeup for Perfect Syncronization (Crypto) - HackTheBox Cyber Apocalypse - Intergalactic Chase CTF (2023) 💜
+layout:
+    title:
+        visible: true
+    description:
+        visible: true
+    tableOfContents:
+        visible: false
+    outline:
+        visible: true
+    pagination:
+        visible: true
 ---

+# Perfect Syncronization

 ## Description

->The final stage of your initialization sequence is mastering cutting-edge technology tools that can be life-changing.
+> The final stage of your initialization sequence is mastering cutting-edge technology tools that can be life-changing.
 One of these tools is quipqiup, an automated tool for frequency analysis and breaking substitution ciphers.
 This is the ultimate challenge, simulating the use of AES encryption to protect a message.
 Can you break it?

 ## Solution

 My teammate used a script to map the the output to characters.

 ```python
 map = {
     "c53ba24fbbe9e3dbdd6062b3aab7ed1a": "}",